Technology is the backbone of Malta Freeport’s activities and is contributing significantly to the Company’s renowned reputation for excellence.

 The highly demanding business climate in which Malta Freeport operates and the severe challenges that lie ahead of it have spurred the Freeport to implement the most advanced Terminal Operating System (TOS) available world-wide, the Navis N4.
 This system revolutionised the container handling process and is significantly boosting the Freeport’s standing as one of the leading hubs in the Mediterranean.

 Navis N4 system controls the entire logistical operation of each container vessel on a real-time basis.
 The system provides the Freeport with accurate and real-time information for planning, managing, and tracking container movements throughout the container terminal facilities.
-Navis N4 Version 3.7 is maximising efficiency within the Terminal area automatically calculating where each container should be located and directing trucks to the nearest one to ensure that the loading operation is carried out as quickly as possible.
-The Company recently upgraded Navis N4 to Version 3.7 which will enable the yard to operate the new generation RTGs with semi-automation features.
+Navis N4 Version 3.7.17 is maximising efficiency within the Terminal area automatically calculating where each container should be located and directing trucks to the nearest one to ensure that the loading operation is carried out as quickly as possible.
+The Company recently upgraded Navis N4 to Version 3.7.17, which will enable the yard to operate the new generation of semi-automated RTGs.
 This system also supports future growth at the container terminals while reducing operational overheads and maintaining customer-focused services.
 It also empowers Malta Freeport to reach new technological heights.

 The Company has also implemented real-time specialised geo-spatial software focused on gaining maximum utilisation from container handling equipment by taking real-time decisions including automated job-stepping.
 Malta Freeport Terminals also installed the Real-Time Location System on the trucks to generate accurate and real-time information about the physical location and status of the Company’s assets.
 This is boosting the efficiency level at the Port by reducing the distances travelled by the trucks.
 Malta Freeport’s key goal is to provide secure, reliable, faster, and more efficient services enabling its clients to maintain their schedule integrity.